turingschool/career-development-curriculum/module_one/strengths_and_storytelling.md

 * What is a struggle that your group discussed?
 How does this help you relate to/understand that person more?

 ### Future Vision: What's Next?
-**Whole Group Discussion:**
+**Small Group Discussion:**

-* When you think of influential people in tech (aka our heroes), who do you think of?
+* When you think of influential people in tech (aka our "heroes"), who do you think of?
 What do we know about their stories?
-How do you compare to these heroes?
+How do your stories overlap with theirs?
 * How can we start to create new heroes?
-How can you become a hero, lending your own perspective, become a role model for someone who is like you?
+How can *you* become a hero in the tech industry -- how will you lend your perspective and become a role model for someone who is like you?
 For someone who is different from you?
 * Think back to why you applied to Turing; what dreams do you envision for yourself?
 Where does your Turing story end?

-Let's make these dreams a reality by creating a vision statement.
+* Let's make these dreams a reality by creating a vision statement.
 This statement should utilize the first person ("I will...") and include concrete details to fully express where you want to go.

-**You Do:** Students spend 6 minutes writing or drawing out a vision statement.
+*Everyone in the group will write their own vision statement to share out.*

-### Small Group Share
+### Partner Share
-Students will get into groups of 4 to share as much as they're comfortable from each section of their personal stories.
-Each group member should get 5 minutes to share, and then as a group, answer this question:
+Students will get into partners to share summaries of their personal stories.

+### Closing: Whole Group Takeaways

 * By sharing our stories with one another, how can we as a community build on our similarities and learn from our differences?

-Be prepared to share your answer with the whole group.

-### Closing: Whole Group Takeaways
-1-3 groups' presenters share their groups discussion on the above question as well as these takeways:

 * What are particularly easy or difficult about sharing your stories with each other?
 * How can talking about these 3 areas (who are we, why are we here, what's next) help us in our future careers?